thecosignstudio/process/_chapters/05-design.md

 - [Pinterest](http://www.pinterest.com){:target="_blank"}

 ### Preparing moodboards
-This step is really important for you and your client.
-There are situations when you finish your design, and the client is really happy – but this is not always the case.
-We recommend that you prepare a board with a lot of photos and pictures that will show your client what you would like to do with the future app, what “feelings” your designs will evoke, and finally, what the client can expect.
-Thanks to this approach you will increase the chances that client likes your solutions, and you will show that you care about the client’s feedback. **Approximate time: 4h.** For an example of a moodboard visit [this link](https://netguru.invisionapp.com/boards/3M37AJO452DFW/){:target="_blank"}.
+This step is essential for you and your client.
+There will, of course, be situations when you finish your design, and the client is thrilled – but this will not always be the case.
+We recommend that you prepare a board with a lot of photos and pictures that will show to your client what you would like to do with the future app, what “feelings” your designs will evoke, and finally, what the client can expect.
+Thanks to this approach, you will increase the chances that the client likes your solutions, and you will show that you appreciate the client’s feedback. **Approximate time: 4h.** Visit [this link](https://netguru.invisionapp.com/boards/3M37AJO452DFW/){:target="_blank"} to see an example of a moodboard.

 **How to prepare a moodboard?**<br>
-Use Boards by InVision for the following reasons:
+We use Boards by InVision for the following reasons:
 - Flexibility
 - Predefined layouts
-- Option to add images, fonts and attachments
+- Option to add images, fonts, and attachments

+Of course, feel free to choose your own tool!

 ## Style guide
 It’s good to start creating a style guide right after the research stage.
-The initial version should at least contain the colors and typography.
+The initial version of the style guide should at least contain the colors and typography.
 During the visual design phase, you should update your style guide to a full version.

 **What should a good style guide contain?**
-- **Color** (main colors and shade variations for each of them)<br>
+- **Color** (the main colors and shade variations for each of them)<br>
 Useful tools:  [Coolors](https://coolors.co/app){:target="_blank"}, [Color Adobe](https://color.adobe.com/explore/?filter=most-popular&time=all){:target="_blank"}
 - **Typography** (font family and type scale)<br>
 Limit the number of typefaces and sizes you use in order to keep your designs simple.
 As a general rule of thumb, start with two fonts at most – one for your headers, and another one for your bodies.
 Most of the time, you won’t need any more than that.<br>
 We highly recommend using free fonts.
 If you want to use a paid font, check the licence carefully.
-If we use paid fonts, we charge clients.
-We can buy fonts for them and bill them – make sure the client agrees before that happens.<br>
+Your client might be reluctant to pay extra money for fonts, so make sure they do want to spend money on fonts.<br>
 Free fonts: [Google Fonts](https://fonts.google.com/){:target="_blank"}<br>
 Paid fonts: [MyFonts](http://www.myfonts.com/){:target="_blank"} and [Typekit](https://typekit.com/){:target="_blank"}<br>
 Having troubles with pairing fonts?
 Try [Typewolf](https://www.typewolf.com/){:target="_blank"} or [FontPairs](https://fontpair.co/){:target="_blank"}<br>